dmcginley/project1_yoga_site/README.md

 I used “srcset”, and “sizes” for [Responsive Images](#how-to-use-html5-picture-srcset-and-sizes-for-responsive-images)

-The 'quote' picture on the homepage probably took the longest to set up as as it's a constantly responsive image so I had to carefly work out which resolution image to pull in.
+The 'quote' picture on the homepage probably took the longest to set up as it's a constantly responsive image so I had to carefully work out which resolution image to pull in.

+1. I started out with just an image, and each time the image changed size (say from mobile to mid-range device) I'd make a note of the width of the container of the image using Firefox Developer Tools.
+So then I knew what size images to make, how many, and at what breakpoint to pull in the different resolution image.

+2. I put the width in pixels over each image, so I could clearly see which image was being pulled in during testing.

+	(For this I used Firefox, as Chrome once a larger image is pulled in it cashes it, and won't revert to the smaller image again).

+3. After I thoroughly checked everything was working OK I just swapped in the proper images.

+	Also for this, I learnt How to Use HTML5 “picture”, “srcset”, and “sizes” for the responsive images

 ![testing for pulling different images](assets/markdown_images/responsive.png "Testing of image resolutions")

-I put the width in pixels over each image, so I could clearly see which image was being pulled in during testing.

-(For this I used Firefox, as Chrome once a larger images is pulled in it cashes it, and won't revert to the smaller image again).

-I learnt How to Use HTML5 “picture”, “srcset”, and “sizes” for Responsive Images

-After I edited the images in [Gimp](https://www.gimp.org/), I'd pass the images through Optimizilla or Tinypng and then put them in the image folder. *(Personally I found Optimizilla to be the better of the two websites for keeping a clean image).*
+For all the images I edited them in [Gimp](https://www.gimp.org/) changing the resolution when required.
+I'd pass the images through Optimizilla or Tinypng and then put them in the image folder. *(Personally I found Optimizilla to be the better of the two websites for keeping a clean image).*

 - [Optimizilla](https://imagecompressor.com/)